setarekhosravi/RLinControl/Other Useful Resources/Reinforcement Learning in MATLAB/README.md

 ### Language Note
-The original courses is taught in Persian (فارسی), and all of the notes contain **Persian** content.
+The original courses are taught in Persian (فارسی), and all of the notes contain **Persian** content.

 > [!NOTE]\
 > This is a personal educational repository.
 The courses content rights belong to Omid Zandi and Faradars platform.